Deck Calculator — m, boards, joists, cost

 How to use this calculator

-Cost — enter price per board, per joist, per beam, per post.
-Select your currency (EUR, PLN, CZK, SEK, etc.).
+Cost — enter price per board, per joist, per beam and per post, and pick your currency (EUR, GBP, PLN, CZK, SEK, etc.).

-Hardware — joist hangers, post bases, screws (kg), and coach bolts are estimated automatically based on the framing layout per EN 1995-1-1.
+Hardware — joist hangers, post bases, deck screws (kg) and coach bolts are derived from the framing layout per EN 1995-1-1.

 Deck Shape & Dimensions